FTB Offer in Compromise vs Installment Agreement – Which Is Better?

 Frequently Asked Questions

-Can I apply for both an installment plan and an Offer in Compromise?
+Can I switch from an Installment Agreement to an Offer in Compromise?

 ο»Ώπ£ About the Author